 A customer comment card should be brief, to the point, and focus on those things that are most important to a positive customer experience.

-The goal is to get the customers to fill out the form without asking them to make a huge time commitment to the process.
+The goal is to get the customers to fill out the customer feedback card without asking them to make a huge time commitment to the process.

 So the fewer questions you can ask to get the information you’re looking for – the better.